homo-errantium/russian-travel/README.md

 ##

 To view the site, you just need to download it in an archived form or through a link using GIT commands.
-Also, to view the site, you just need to download it in archived form or through the link.

 -   [link to viewe on Github](https://github.com/homo-errantium/russian-travel)